 Once the move down begins, leverage does its work.
-Falling prices trigger additional selling as speculators get either stopped out or forced out by margin requirements.
-The bullion banks cover their short positions at a tidy profit, and start preparing for the next wave of speculators.
+Falling prices trigger additional selling as speculators get either stopped or forced out by margin requirements.
+The bullion banks cover their short positions at a tidy profit and start preparing for the next wave of speculators.

 Speculators are Referred to As “Dumb Money”

 They always seem to lose.
 The implication is that they aren’t as knowledgeable as bankers or “smart money.”
 A more accurate classification would be “pawns” versus “chess masters.”

 The good news for bullion investors is that the blatant cheating is getting some long-overdue attention – both in the news and in civil courts.
 It should get harder for bullion banks to run their scheme if they get held to account for the years of cheating and must pay massive fines.